Strategies for Teaching Quantitative Concepts Online

 Organize PPT Content

 Once you perform a comprehensive content analysis, the next step is to organize the content so that it flows logically.
 You can do this by making a rough outline of the potential order of topics.
 If the content is too long, it can be split into smaller segments, each having its own objective.
 This helps the learner understand and remember the content easily.
 Then, map the content with the learning objectives that have been set to check that it is adequate in the context of a self-paced online course.
-You need to ask yourself – can a learner understand what is being communicated with the information provided?
+You need to ask yourself if a learner understand what is being communicated with the information provided.
 If the answer is yes, then you are ready to move on to the next step.

 Incorporate Learning Interactivities